panzi/cook-serve-hoomans2/README.md

 for Mac anyway.
 (I don't use Windows either, but it is easily possible to cross compile a Windows binary under Linux.)

-Then simply drag and drop `data.win` onto `Cook, Serve, Hoomans!
-2!!.exe`:
+Then simply drag and drop `data.win` onto `Cook-Serve-Hoomans-2.exe`:

 ![](http://panzi.github.io/cook-serve-hoomans2/img/open_with_cook_serve_hoomans.png)